bibs2091/pprec/pprec/README.md

     batchSize =  4,
     ratingRange= [0, 5]);
 ```
+if you don't have the data yet to use for training jump to [Without DataBlock](#Without-DataBlock).
 ## Creating a Learner
 Learner is the responsible for training the recommendation model and infrencing/generating recommendations from it.
 To create a learner:
 ```
 const myLearner = learner(data, { learningRate: 1e-3 });
 ```
+## Optimize the Learner
-then fit it for few epoches:
+fit (train) the learner for few epoches:
 ```
 await myLearner.fit(3);
 ```